Woman's hand pulling a tortilla chip from a white bowl of guacamole surrounded by tortilla chips on a wooden surface (with logo overlay)

 Jump to Recipe

-What’s the best part of living in The South?
-Besides the warm weather (I hate the cold), it’s definitely the southern comfort food.
+What’s the best part of living in the South?
+Besides the warm weather (I hate the cold), it’s definitely Southern comfort food.
 For example, who doesn’t love some good country fried steak or biscuits and gravy?
 Not to mention the delicious Tex-Mex foods like chunky guacamole and enchiladas!

 Dice the red onion.
 Add it to a medium mixing bowl with the lime juice and salt.
 Let it rest for 5 minutes.